Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 More options for add new redirection

 In most cases, you want to use the ‘URL and referrer’ setting.
-Mainly because if you see several 404 requests for a specific page, then it’s likely not a user typo error, but rather it has to be someone who is linking to the wrong URL.
+That’s because if you see several 404 requests for a specific page, then those users probably clicked on the same link to the wrong URL rather than all typing the same wrong web address.

-Now, whenever someone else links to the broken URL or a post that you moved, it will automatically redirect them to the new location.
+Now, whenever someone else clicks on the broken URL, it will automatically redirect them to the new location.

 Next, make sure that your action is ‘Redirect to URL’.
 The other options are complex and require advanced technical knowledge.

-In the redirection type, you need to select an option from the HTTP code drop-down, such as ‘301 – Moved Permanently’.
+For the redirection type, you need to select an option from the HTTP code dropdown.
+For a permanent redirection, this should be ‘301 – Moved Permanently’.

 You can go to the new URL to test and make sure that the redirection is working properly.